 For many people riding or doing things with their horse can be stressful and frustrating.
 Their horse is interested in doing anything except what they’d like to do and they never seem to make any progress or worse yet they can get scared or hurt.
-I provide horses with a solid foundation based on the principles psychology and leadership and we teach horse owners the horsemanship skeleton that will allow them to become effective leaders to stay safe and accomplish any goal they set for themselves.
+I provide horses with a solid foundation based on the principles of psychology and leadership and I teach horse owners horsemanship that will allow them to become effective leaders to stay safe and accomplish any goal they set for themselves.
 For the last decade I have spent thousands of hours working with horses and their owners to help them achieve success.

 I grew up on a small farm in Port Orchard, Washington and have had horses all my life.
 We showed, I did Pony Club and 4H but it was not until I stumbled upon horseman like Pat Parelli and Buck Brannaman when I was a kid that I knew what I wanted to chase, the philosophy of horsemanship of Tom Dorrance and Ray Hunt.
 Over the years I have been influenced by dozens of brilliant horsemen and horsewomen and I've had the privilege to have ridden with some of the best in the world including: Peter Campbell, Buck Brannaman, Trina Campbell, Pat Parelli and Dennis Reis.
 Even though I have been a professional horseman for over a decade taking in client horses and giving my own clinics, I am wholeheartedly dedicated to my own continuing education.
 I am absolutely a committed student of the horse and plan on learning up until the day I die.
 I continue to ride with many of my mentors multiple times a year and in turn, the people that ride with me can rest assured that what I bring to the table and what I can offer you and your horse become greater everyday.
 Horsemanship, horses, helping people and horses understand each other is my passion, and my purpose in life.